computationalmystic/augur-group10/README.md

 We have made three main additions to the main Augur project:

 1. Tooltips have been added to graphs.
+When hovering over a data point on a graph, a tooltip appears displaying the numeric value associated with the data point.

 ![Tooltips](Tooltip.png)

-2. Lines of Code Per Commit : Number of Commits Ratio was added.
+2. Lines of Code Per Commit : Number of Commits Ratio was added to the page.

 ![Ratio](Ratio.png)

-3. Number of Clones metric was added.
+3. Number of Clones metric was added to the page.
+The metric requires push access to the repository that is being viewed.

 ![Number Of Clones](NumberOfClones.png)